xann16/kohonen-iris/README.md

-# isai-kohonen-iris-clasterization
+# isai-kohonen-iris-clusterization
-Simple implementation of Kohonen ANN for clasterization of standard iris database.
+Simple implementation of Kohonen ANN for clusterization of standard iris database.